eternalmaha/eternalmaha/README.md

 👋 Hi, I’m Maha.
-I'm a full stack web developer. 🌱  Design | Writing | Community 🌱 Currently building "Citizenry", a web application that aims to simplify the voting process.
+I'm a full stack web developer. 🌱  Design | Education | Community 🌱 Currently building "Citizenry", a web application that aims to simplify the voting process.

 <!---